 No. You do not need a GP referral to make an appointment for our counselling services.
 Please just contact us directly and we’ll help you find the right service for your needs.

-The cost of the initial assessment is £69.
-The cost of ongoing session will be determined by your household income.
+The cost of sessions will be determined by your household income.
 People often ask why if we are a charity we charge.
-Relate London North East and North Essex is a ‘not for profit’ charity and the money that we charge goes straight back into providing the best service possible.
+Relate London North East and Essex is a ‘not for profit’ charity and the money that we charge goes straight back into providing the best service possible.
 We try to keep the cost of counselling as low as possible, but we need to make a charge to cover the cost of what we spend.
 We have a limited bursary fund for clients who cannot afford to pay the full cost.
 Please do ask if you think a bursary is what you need.
 To confirm your appointment you will be asked for a payment in advance of all booked appointments.

 Yes.
 Counselling is a very effective way of negotiating a separation or divorce.
 It can help you to process any emotions that you might be struggling to deal with, or bring the relationship to a conclusion with as little pain or misunderstanding as possible.
 We run a follow on Mediation service which will help you with all the practicalities of splitting up, and it is a cost effective way of divorcing.
 Most importantly, it is an effective way of ensuring that the voice of the child is heard in these difficult circumstances.
 Please see the Mediation tab on our website for further information.